-Hopefully this helped clarify the power of consistent monthly investing for you.
-If you haven’t already, it’s time to develop a personal investing plan that uses dollar-cost averaging to maximize your returns; and to avoid the many challenges with trying to time the market.
+Hopefully, this helped clarify the power of consistent monthly investing for you.
+If you haven’t already, it’s time to develop a personal investment plan that uses dollar-cost averaging to maximize your returns; and to avoid the many challenges with trying to time the market.

 This post originally appeared here: https://maximizeyourmoney.com/investing/everyone-should-know-this-the-magic-math-behind-consistent-investing/